CaptainRich/Visualizations/README.md

 ## Setup

-*To use this program, activate the 'virtual environment' "AlienEnv".
+*To use this program, activate the 'virtual environment' "VisualEnv".

 ## Environment
-A virtual environment is created so that the installation of PyGame remains local to this subdirectory, and does not affect the rest of the machine.
+A virtual environment is created so that the installation of matplotlib and plotly remain local to this subdirectory, and do not affect the rest of the machine.

 The virtual environment can be setup using the command:
-**'python -m venv "AlienEnv" --upgrade-deps --prompt="AlienEnv"'**
+**'python -m venv "VisualEnv" --upgrade-deps --prompt="VisualEnv"'**

-To start/stop the virtual environment, use the commands: **'AlienEnv\scripts\activate'** or **'deactivate'**.
-Once activated, the virtual environment will change the (terminal) prompt from (PS) to (AlienEnv).
+To start/stop the virtual environment, use the commands: **'VisualEnv\scripts\activate'** or **'deactivate'**.
+Once activated, the virtual environment will change the (terminal) prompt from (PS) to (VisualnEnv).

-After starting the virtual environment, PyGame can be installed with the command:
+After starting the virtual environment, matplotlib and plotly (and pandas) can be installed with the commands:
+**'python -m pip install matplotlib'**
+**'python -m pip install plotly'**
-**'python -m pip install pygame'**.
-Subsequently the installation can be verified with the command:
+**'python -m pip install pandas'**

+Subsequently the installations can be verified with the command:
+**'python -m pip show matplotlib'**
+**'python -m pip show plotly'**
-**'python -m pip show pygame'**.
+**'python -m pip show pandas'**

 ## Usage